thinkyhead/bAtariBasic/README.md

 bAtariBASIC continuing development, with improved support for Unix / macOS.

+## 64K Support by RevEng
+The `64K-Support` branch contains additional code changes to `master` to support DPC+ and 64K banked ROM based on the [64K bB code by RevEng](http://atariage.com/forums/topic/214909-bb-with-native-64k-cart-support-11dreveng) (version 1.1d-39).
+Most of the RevEng code is included verbatim, except where updated code applies.
+The key advantage to this repository is that the differences between the original bB 1.0, the `master` branch, and the `64K-Support` branch are easy to see in the commits.

 ## bAtariBASIC Reborn

 The last release of **bAtari Basic** was version 1.0 in 2007, and it's getting pretty long-in-the-tooth, so I've decided to make a fork for needed improvements, hosting on GitHub to make the project more visible and help with collaboration.
 See `bB/README.txt` for the original credits and instructions.
 I'll add updated summaries to this README as the project progresses.